 The Hot Springs Heat Shield which is included should be installed first, to protect your bag from melting if coming into contact with the hot exhaust pipe.

-The Coyote mounts to your bike with a three-point attachment system that once attached to your bike is very stable.
+The Coyote mounts to your bike with a three-point attachment system that once attached to your bike are very stable.

 The initial mounting should take about 15 minutes, and after that, you should be able to get the bags on and off in a couple of minutes.